 With them out of the picture, the burden of safety somehow fell upon my shoulders.
-I was determined to make sure nobody else ended up like the owners if I could help it.
-(Admittedly, I may have dropped the ball a couple of times, but that’s a story for later.)
-I was determined to learn from past mistakes and spent several weeks and hundreds of overtime hours putting together the emergency response kits in the supply closet, each clearly marked for the type of scenario it was meant to maintain.
+I was determined to make sure nobody else ended up dead unless they wanted to.
+I spent several weeks and hundreds of overtime hours putting together the emergency response kits in the supply closet, each clearly marked for the type of scenario it was meant to maintain.
 Now, I was ready for almost anything the universe could throw at me.

 There was a box for code blues (gasoline powered backup generator, CV radio, portable stove, blankets).
 I made a kit for code yellows (epipen, antivenom, celox powder, heavy duty zip ties).
 I hid a storage tub on the top shelf for any code pinks (bone saws, plastic drop cloths, contractor bags, disposable coveralls and goggles).
 And of course, should all hope finally be lost, there was a shoebox in there for code reds.
 God help us if it ever comes down to a code red…